wiluite/CSV_co_old/README.md

     });
 ```

-Energetic mode, save all fields to a container and view a data:
+"Energetic" mode, save all fields to a container and view a data:
 ```cpp
   try {
         reader_type r(std::filesystem::path("smallpop.csv"));